UCSD-ECEMAE-148/148-spring-2026-final-project-team-5/README.md

 <!-- End Results -->
 ### Goals We Met
 <p>
 We succefully developed the car to navigate manually and complete the tasks.
 At the moment both the green and red hazards respond correctly to the servos and drop the corrected marker.
+This ultiimatley was the most important objective in our project and we succeeded.
+The car can succcesfully identify the various hazards and respond approppriatley to encountering them on its path.

 ### If We Have Another Week...
 #### Stretch Goal 1
-Identify and locate more targets.
+Firstly, we would make the car complete the work  fully autonomously.
+While we succeded in practice, connecting to the servos and making them run upon detection of the correct hazard we had to manually drive.
+This deviated significantly from our original goals but becqame a neccecity due to time constraints.
+For this reason, if we had more time we would finish what we started and have the car be completing autonomous laps outside the JSOE building.

 #### Stretch Goal 2
-Fly.
+Secondly, we would add the GPS componentnt to the car, linking live results to a website that stored gps locations of the hazard.
+To do so we would use the camera to also account for depth and the GPS to place a pin calculating the distance to the hazard.
+This would serve as an alert system for anyone with the website of an approaching hazard to their location.

 ## Final Project Documentation